Wyrdix/HyBot/README.md

 # HyBot
- A litle bot for hytale news
+ A little bot for hytale news